NeobrainData/bucket-save-upload/README.md

-## This library is used to save job offers in Neobrain's Google cloud storage.
+## This library is used to save job offers in Neobrain's Google cloud storage in a parallel fashion

-## To install the library use: `pip install -U  git+https://github.com/NeobrainData/bucket-save/`
+To install the library use: `pip install -U  git+https://github.com/NeobrainData/bucket-save/`

 ### Rules